Gokultcr/Resume_Gokul/README.md

 # GOKUL K S
 📧 gokulkscientist@gmail.com
-📱 +420 607 422 311
+📱 +31 617 89 58 33
 🏠 Room no. 403 E, Kolej EFG, Kamycka 129, Praha – 165 00

 🔗 [LinkedIn](linkedin.com/in/gokul-ks) | 🌐 [GitHub](www.github.com/gokultcr) | ✍️ [Blog](shadowsofinternet.blogspot.com) | 📸 [Pexels](www.pexels.com/@gokul-ks)

-## OBJECTIVE
+## OBJECTIVE 🚀
 To excel in Artificial Intelligence by working with complete dedication and acquiring new skills.
 Highly interested in interdisciplinary research to provide solutions for unsolved problems.

-## EDUCATION
+## 📚 EDUCATION

+Embarking on an exhilarating journey of knowledge acquisition and growth:

-- **Doctor of Philosophy in Applied Geoinformatics and Remote Sensing in Forestry**
+🎓 **Doctor of Philosophy in Applied Geoinformatics and Remote Sensing in Forestry**
    - *Machine learning and Deep learning*
    - Faculty of Forestry and Wood Sciences, Czech University of Life Sciences, Prague, Czech Republic
-  - (Pursuing)
+   - (Currently Pursuing)

-- **Master of Philosophy in Computer Science**
+🎓 **Master of Philosophy in Computer Science**
    - *E-Learning Analytics & Nature-Inspired Computing*
    - Department of Computer Science, Central University of Tamil Nadu, India
    - First-class 89%

-- **Master of Science in Computer Science**
+🎓 **Master of Science in Computer Science**
    - *Artificial Intelligence*
    - Department of Computer Science, Central University of Kerala, India
    - First-class 74%

-- **Bachelor of Science in Computer Science**
+🎓 **Bachelor of Science in Computer Science**
    - *Computer Science, Electronics, Mathematics*
    - University of Calicut, India
    - First-class 69%

 ## COURSES
 - Advanced Diploma in Graphic Designing